DatIT-026/Win95WebProject/README.md

 ![win95](win95.png)

 ## About This Project
 This is my experiment of webcomponents.
 I came up with this awesome idea and created a project based on various sources to develop fun and creative web applications.
-I hope you like it.
+Hope you like it.

 ## Explore more?
 View online demo [here](https://datit-026.github.io/Win95WebProject/)